CSYE-6225-Mike/webapp/README.md

 Assignment 5 Demo:
 - Already delete the MySQL server in the setup.sh.
 If we build the AMI, the MySQL server will not be installed.
-- Build AMI -> copy ami id -> edit cloudformation ami_id -> run cloudformation -> test API on Postman
+- Build AMI -> copy ami id -> edit cloudformation ami_id -> run cloudformation on demo account -> test API on Postman